How to Customize the WordPress Dashboard (And Why You’d Want To)

 user profile menu wordpress

-Here, you’ll want to look at the first section – Personal Options.
+Here, you’ll want to examine the first section – Personal Options.
 This gives you a few ways to make changes:

 user options wordpress dashboard